the-teachingRSE-project/competencies/competencies.md

 Furthermore, the socioeconomic background of academics is not representative of the general population, for example in the US a tenure-track academic is 25 times more likely to have a parent with a PhD [@Morgan2022].
 This imbalance is even more pronounced in \ac{SE} with a majority of developers identifying as white male [@StackOverflow2022].
-Thereby, to promote their values of an honest, open, and inclusive research space, they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.
+Thereby, to promote their values of an honest, open, and inclusive research space, they should be aware of the diversity problems and help to mitigate them whenever they have the chance to do so.

 ### Shaping digital science